Steve Kinser: Background

 Kinser was a high school wrestler.
 He finished second in state as a junior, and was a state champion wrestler as a senior.
 Both of his sons also wrestled in high school.
 His youngest son Kurt, won the Indiana state tournament as a senior as well, capping off the Bloomington High School South team's excellent season.
 Kurt wrestled at Indiana University, competing at the 149 and 157-pound weight classes, and later became a professional mixed martial artist.

 After Kinser's win on Saturday May 12, 2012 at the Williams Grove Speedway, Steve became the oldest driver ever to win a World of Outlaws main event at the age of 57, although this record would be broken in May 2021 when Dave Blaney won the World Of Outlaws feature race at Sharon Speedway at age 58.

 World of Outlaws career

-He became a World of Outlaws driver in 1978.
+Kinser became a World of Outlaws driver in 1978.
 In 1987, he won 46 features, including 12 in a row, and 24 of the last 26 events.
-He has won the Knoxville Nationals a record 12 times, the Gold Cup Race of Champions 12 times, and the Kings Royal at Eldora 7 times.
+He has won the Knoxville Nationals a record 12 times, the Gold Cup Race of Champions 12 times, and the Kings Royal at Eldora seven times.
 He won twenty WoO championships and 690 "A" features (including full-field preliminary night wins).
 He was inducted in the National Sprint Car Hall of Fame in 2005.
 He has been described as the best sprint racer ever by both columnists and even his rivals.
 In August 2016, Kinser retired from Sprint Car racing.